pkhoueiry/wes_somatic_gatk/README.md

     2- "lists" directory which contains three files:
         - "fastq_list.txt"
-        - "intervals.bed"
+        - "intervals.txt"
         - "adapters.txt"

             "fastq_list.txt" is a tab separated file and should contain all samples required for analysis: sampleName1    sampleName1_R1.fastq.gz    sampleName1_R2.fastq.gz
                 sampleName2    sampleName2_R1.fastq.gz    sampleName2_R2.fastq.gz

-            "intervals.bed" is an intervals file in BED format.
+            "intervals.txt" is an intervals file in TXT format for scattering.

             "adapters.txt" should hold adapters to be trimmed. first line should contain first read adapter (forward) and the second